MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/how-to-configure-active-directory-system-discovery.md

 ms.collection: M365-identity-device-management
 ---
 # How to Configure Active Directory System Discovery
-You configure the Active Directory System Discovery settings, in System Center Configuration Manager, by modifying the necessary site control file settings.
+You configure the Active Directory System Discovery settings, in Configuration Manager, by modifying the necessary site control file settings.

 ### To configure Active Directory System Discovery